misaline/misaline/README.md

-- Hi,
+- Hi, I'm Zehra!
-- I'm currently learning Javascript✨
+- I'm currently learning JavaScript / TypeScript and some popular frontend frameworks such as Vue and React✨
 - I'm so excited to share my journey!
 YEY!💞️
 - How to reach me: Mail (zakdogan34@gmail.com)📫